 Developing successful project management software from scratch is challenging.
 You need to keep in mind tons of technical nuances as well as the expectations and needs of your target audience.

-In this article, we overview key concepts and features of efficient project management solutions along with benefits of deploying them in the cloud.
+In this article, we overview key concepts and features of efficient project management solutions along with the benefits of deploying them in the cloud.
 We also explore key challenges of developing such solutions and offer some tips to overcome them.
-This article will be interesting for teams that work on project management SaaS solution development.
+This article will be interesting for teams that work on project management SaaS solutions development.

 A project management system is software designed to assist project managers (PMs) with every stage of leading a project, from initial planning to final software delivery.

 Modern project management software should have the capability to plan workloads, manage risks, track issues, collect and display various statistics, etc. But regardless of the included features, we can outline four main characteristics that define a successful project management system:

 - Social.
 Projects often include distributed teams, and dedicated software should provide a way for such teams to collaborate.
 For example, Wrike provides an easy way to receive updates from coworkers, send messages, and share tasks and information about a project.

 - Mobile.
 Robust project management software is expected to work seamlessly on both mobile devices and desktop operating systems with high performance and a user-friendly interface.
 A great example is Project Insight, which provides both mobile and desktop versions.

 - Simple.
 Users expect a simple and intuitive interface from project management software so they can quickly adopt a new tool.
 Examples of easy-to-understand tools are Pie and Trello.

 - Powerful.
 Organizations are most likely to adopt project management software that offers a rich set of features like full control over scheduling, time estimation, resource management, and issue tracking.
 Microsoft Project, for instance, has a powerful budgeting feature, comprehensive Gantt charts, a great scheduling tool, and other features to effectively overview and manage projects.